google/typedoc-neo-theme/README.md

 Visit http://typedoc.org/ to learn more about TypeDoc.

+## Theme

+Build the theme by running `yarn build:theme`.

+After you install the module, you can use this theme in a build by running:

+`typedoc --theme ./node_modules/typedoc-neo-theme/bin/default`

 ## Plugin

-Build the plugin by running `yarn build:plugin`
+Build the plugin by running `yarn build:plugin`.

 ### Typedoc options
 This plugin adds additional options that can be placed in your `typedoc.json` file.